alchemydc/unifi_device_manager/README.md

 It's designed to be called from cron or another scheduler, to automatically turn AP's off at night, and back on in the am.

-This could be easily extended to do other things on a schedule, like block the teenager's wired PS5, and other useful stuff that's not yet exposed via the GUI.
+This has now been extended to do other things on a schedule, like block specific switchports by setting their port profile to 'Disabled'.
+This can be super handy for blocking teenagers' wired PS5, gaming PC, wired smart TV, etc. so that they can focus on homework on school nights, etc.

+### Usage
+Invoke unifi_device_manager.py with one of the following CLI params:
+ * enableAP
+ * disableAP
+ * enableSwitchPort
+ * disableSwitchPort

+disableAP: disables the radios on a Unifi AP
+enableAP:  enables the radios on a Unifi AP
+disableSwitchPort: sends a JSON blob of switchport overrides to a unifi switch, or an AP with switchports.  useful for disabling switchports, etc.
+enableSwitchPort: sends a JSON blob of switchport overrides to a unifi switch, or an AP with switchports.  useful for enabling switchports, etc.

+disableSwitchPorts / enableSwitchPort reads JSON blobs out of environment variables that must include config for *every switchport on the device*, not just the one you want to change.

+This is obviously not ideal, but seems to be a hard constraint at this point.

 ## Gratitude